We are professionals in the realm of digital marketing. And similar to other agencies, we often meet clients or potential partners that either:

 Sometimes knowing consumer behavior is not enough.
 Sometimes you need to know your consumers’ environment, household income, and spending habits.

-Luckily, there are amazing tools for small businesses to help define their target audience.
+Luckily, there are amazing tools for small businesses to help define their target audience through data-driven strategies.
 Make Google Analytics your best friend!
 Google Analytics helps turn all your educated guesses into real facts that will define your target audience.
 Other aspects it helps you define are the interests or your target audience and further breakdown of your demographics.

 Once you’ve completed this process, you can create well-segmented campaigns based on zip codes and demographics in which you can tailor your content.